In 2018 you can catch me in-person presenting at the following conferences that are open to the public:

 May 17, 2018: HSUS Expo in Kansas City

-October 2018: Maine Federation of Humane Societies (location TBD)
+October 19, 2018: Maine Federation of Humane Societies in Portland

 The Caregivers Journal Workshop (Writing for Resilience)

 How do we process the intense stressors of caregiving work and build resilience in the process?
 Writing is practical, low-barrier tool that can help caregivers cope not just with harm, but with a diverse array of job-related stressors and emotional upheavals.
 The ultimate goal of this workshop is to enhance caregiver resilience by introducing a simple, effective coping tool.
-This workshop uses the Caregiver’s Journal developed through a pilot program for nurses at Johns Hopkins Hospital and can be done in a single session or two workshops.
+This workshop uses the Caregiver’s Journal developed through a pilot program for nurses at Johns Hopkins Hospital.

-In the first workshop, staff are taught why and how to practice expressive writing to respond to on-the-job stressors and will take a stress evaluation.
+Staff are taught why and how to practice expressive writing to respond to on-the-job stressors and will take a stress evaluation.
 Staff participate in discussions and writing exercises.
 Each workshop participant will receive their own personal journal which contains exercises that help them reflect on, and write about, work-related stress and personal issues that can affect their lives.
-This session lasts for one hour and is suitable for 5-35 people.
+This session lasts for one hour.

 Compassion Fatigue is the natural consequence of stress resulting from caring for and helping traumatized or suffering people or animals.
 It’s an occupational hazard for professionals and volunteers, but there are proven strategies to help us address this unique stress.
 This workshop will give you and your staff the tools to succeed in this challenging work.